Lake Helene, Bear Lake Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,168' net elevation gain (+1,294' total roundtrip elevation gain)|

 Lake Helene (10,643') is located 3.15 miles from Bear Lake Trailhead in Rocky Mountain National Park.
 It fills a shallow bench at treeline under Flattop Mountain (12,324'), Ptarmigan Point (12,363') and Notchtop Mountain (12,129').

-This moderate-grade trail runs through subalpine forests to the basin, and continues around Joe Mills Mountain to Lake Odessa.
-Two Rivers Lake - a larger body with comparable aesthetics - is hidden just off trail and down-valley from Lake Helene:
+This moderate trail runs through montane and subalpine forests to the basin, and continues around Joe Mills Mountain to Odessa Lake.
+Two Rivers Lake - a larger body with comparable aesthetics - is hidden just off trail and down-valley from Helene.

 The trail rises quickly over Bear Lake through young aspen to the Odessa Lake - Mill Creek Basin split (.45 miles : 9,725').
 Follow signs to Odessa Lake.

 It continues steadily to the Flattop Mountain Trail split (1.0 mile : 9,965'), past which grades steepen up a rocky path.
 The forest opens across a short but steep-sloping scree field (2.3 miles : 10,436') where poles or traction are helpful when snow-covered.

 Travel moderates to the Sourdough Campsite (2.65 miles : 10,585'), crests (10,692') and drops to several unmarked spurs on your left for Lake Helene (3.0 miles : 10,620').